Archie Comics launches Wexford inspired character, Scarlet Saltee

 'We saw a need to create a character that represents the autistic mind,' said Nancy.
 'So scarlet is dealing with all the regular issues of being a teen; she's skilled in building objects and ideas.
 She desires friends, but sometimes her social cues don't always allow this.
 Graphic literacy helps sparks conversation on issues that are tough to talk about.
 Scarlet represents autism, kindness and inclusion.
 After meeting Arnie Roque I added diversity cultural differences and how to embrace our differences and get along.'

-After travelling to Wexford to see the Saltees themselves, Nancy and Bill are to launch the new character at the World Anti-Bullying Forum which takes place in Dublin this week.
+After travelling to Wexford to see the Saltees, Nancy is set to launch the new character at the World Anti-Bullying Forum which takes place in Dublin this week.

 The pair were extremely impressed with Wexford and were delighted to get the opportunity to see the Saltees for themselves with their cut-out of Scarlet in tow.
 To purchase comics containing Scarlet, email firstname.lastname@example.org.